 This Renaissance Collection features sacred music from one of the most inspired periods in the arts.
 Each of the European schools of composition (Italian, Flemish, German, Spanish, and English) is represented by twenty composers, offering a fascinating cross-section of styles and influences.
-Great masters including Palestrina, hailed through the centuries as "prince and father of music," wrote music of unsurpassed grace and beauty.
+These Masters of the Renaissance include Palestrina, hailed through the centuries as "prince and father of music" who wrote music of unsurpassed grace and beauty.
 Also included are Lassus, Byrd, and Victoria, as well as lesser-known composers such as Hassler, de Wert, Nanino, and many others.
 This set features the only existing recording of Palestrina's Missa Descendit Angelus Domini and the Missa Beatae Mariae Virginis II as well as the Missa super Bella Amfitrit’ altera by Lassus.

 Premiere and Only Works

 |Track 1-6||Missa “Descendit Angelus Domini”|

 |Masters of the Renaissance|

 |Track 17||Rorate caeli||Handl|

 “This group deserves all the praise it gets for its recordings and international concert tours.
 It's a remarkable achievement.
 Recommended.”